Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  ``__u64 *pts``

-       -  Returns the number of frames displayed since the decoder was started.
+       -  Returns the woke number of frames displayed since the woke decoder was started.

 Description